 Unlike many media that often take up the issue of nanotechnology in a sensationalist way, we refuse to relay “promises” or “dangers” without giving the context to the information provided.

-We wish to privilege a factual and detailed information, and to adopt a minimum of distance compared to the fads and shortcuts which make “buzz”.
+We wish to privilege a factual and detailed information, and keep away from the fads and shortcuts which make a “buzz”.

 We verify our information at the source or by default as close to the source as possible.